 Depending on the class, students may be required to take placement tests in English, math, or chemistry.
-Students may enroll in any class offered by a Penn State campus, as long as the student has met all the prerequisite courses and successfully completed the required placement tests, and provided space is available.
+A student may enroll in any approved course as long as the student has met all the prerequisite courses and successfully completed the required placement tests, and provided space is available.

 Seniors may take up to 8 credits (2 courses) per semester and earn a maximum of 16 credits; juniors and underclass students must contact a Penn State representative to learn about their credit options.
 To remain in the program, students must earn a grade of C or better in each course.